Our Favorite Holiday Markets in NYC

 Best Seasonal Spirit: Union Square Holiday Market

 This downtown staple’s winding rows of stalls never fail to make us feel like we’re in some cozy Nordic town in a Hans Christian Andersen tale.
-Once you’ve picked up a handmade leather wallet for your dad and an NYC Subway puzzle for your niece, treat yourself to a Belgian waffle with the works from Wafels & Dinges.
+Once you’ve picked up a handmade leather wallet for your dad and an NYC subway puzzle for your niece, treat yourself to a Belgian waffle with the works from Wafels & Dinges.

 14th to 15th sts. (at Union Square W.); urbanspacenyc.com.
-November 17 to December 24.
+Open now through December 24.

 Best Last-Minute Gift Stop: Grand Central Holiday Fair

-Vanderbilt Hall, 89 E. 42nd St. (at Park Ave.); grandcentralterminal.com.
-November 14 to December 24.
+Vanderbilt Hall, 89 E. 42nd St.; grandcentralterminal.com.
+Open now through December 24.

-Brooklyn Expo Center, 72 Noble St. (at Franklin St.), Brooklyn; bust.com/craftacular.
-December 10 and 11.
+Brooklyn Expo Center, 72 Noble St., Brooklyn; bust.com/craftacular.
+December 8 and 9.